BEACHES – NEW TERRITORIES

 Hong Kong Gold Coast's popular Golden Beach with sands imported from Hainan Island, China

 Located at Hong Kong’s Mediterranean-style Gold Coast Resort on the outskirts of Tuen Mun, Golden Beach is a 545-metre strip of flat clean pristine artificial sands alongside a promenade overlooked by blocks of modern luxury apartments and with views across busy shipping lanes towards Hong Kong International Airport and Lantau Island.
 The resort itself has the large Hong Kong Gold Coast Hotel, Hong Kong Gold Coast Shopping Mall, marina and country club and the promenade is lined with tropical trees, flowers and refreshment kiosks.
 Sand for the beach was imported from Hainan Island in China.
 There are shaded benches in various places on the beach which becomes very busy during summer and at weekends.
 The beach has showers, toilets and changing rooms and refreshment kiosk and there is a year-round lifeguard service.
-Every Saturday and Sunday afternoon a French-themed arts fair Gold Coast Montmartre operates with handicrafts stalls, street art and other cultural features.
-Golden Beach is the most easterly of a series of beaches in Tuen Mun, all being within a short distance of each other.
-Cafeteria New Beach immediately adjacent to Golden Beach has a beach volleyball court which is sometimes used for practice by the Hong Kong Volleyball Team.
-The other beaches are Cafeteria Old Beach, Kadoorie Beach and Castle Peak Beach all of which are good beaches with good facilities and within walking distance of Golden Beach.
+Every Friday and Saturday afternoon and evening, and on Sundays and public holidays and a French-themed arts fair Gold Coast "Montmartre" operates with handicrafts stalls, street art and other cultural features;

 Excellent facilities at Hong Kong Gold Coast Resort complement Golden Beach's clean sands